Research

 Despite decades of research on pollinator-mediated selection, the mechanisms and processes by which flowers evolve and diversify remain elusive.
 Are there floral traits which are evolutionarily more labile?
 Do certain floral traits evolve independently of other floral traits?
 And do some sets of traits evolve repeatedly and converge into pollination syndromes?
 Do developmental or functional constraints restrain flowers from converging into traditional pollination syndromes?

 Melastomataceae harbour an exceptional diversity of different pollination strategies, but less than 300 species count with empirical pollinator observations.
-In recent projects, we focus on empirically documenting pollinators for more species across Melastomataceae, and collecting a detailed floral trait database for Melastomataceae encompassing more than 400 species across the globe.
+In recent projects, we focus on empirically documenting pollinators for more species across Melastomataceae, and collecting a detailed floral trait database for Melastomataceae, currently encompassing more than 450 species across the family, and both from Neo- and Paleotropical species.
 We use machine learning to predict pollinators for species hitherto unobserved in the field, and evaluate prediction accuracy by subsequent empirical observations when possible.
 We further use this dataset to address complex questions of floral trait evolution and large-scale patterns of trait-environment associations.
+Through collaborative efforts, we have further contributed to improving molecular phylogenies for the tribes Merianieae (which Agnes worked on during her MSc, PhD and postdoc) and Pyxidantheae.
+These varied data sources now allow us to study the evolution of Melastomataceae reproductive strategies both in light of pollination and the abiotic environment, test hypotheses on how shifts in pollinators affect population genetic differentiation, and explore the intertwined roles of geology, historic biogeography, abiotic climatic niche evolution and biotic interactions in driving lineage diversification.

 Buzz-pollination and biomechanics in Melastomataceae